Correctional Officer

 Why do so many prisoners become Muslims while in jail?

-Asked by qwerty over 11 years ago
+Asked by qwerty almost 12 years ago

 On a numerical basis it isn't so many, but the numbers can become meaningful.
 When you get somebody who is disaffected, probably feels dumped on and discriminated against, finding a group of like-minded people who are willing to tell you that YOU are ok and the SYSTEM is what is wrong is personally validating.